A Shopping Guide for NY Dental Plans

 The ceiling on a plan's reimbursements for enrollee dental care is known as the plan's "maximum annual benefit."
+If a plan has a maximum annual benefit of $2,000, then any dental expenses beyond $2,000 in a single plan year would be the financial obligation of the enrollee, not the insurance company.
 The three HMO plans included in this study did not have a maximum annual benefit limitation, nor did the discount program have a limit on annual consumer savings.
-PPO plans, on the other hand, did have such caps and they made up the majority of plan options available within this study.
-The lowest of the benefit caps was $500 per year.
+PPO plans, on the other hand, did have maximum benefits and they made up the majority of NY plan options within this study.
+The lowest of the maximum benefits was $500 per year.
 It is important to note that a single crown or dental implant has the potential to cost far in excess of this amount.
 Some plans had a maximum benefit that increased over time.
 For example, the Renaissance MAX Choice Plus had a maximum benefit of $1,000 in the first year of enrollment, $2,000 in the second, and $3,000 in the third and subsequent years of continuous enrollment.
 The average maximum benefit for plans having this spending cap was $1,703 (in the first year of coverage).
 The two plans with the highest maximum benefits both had a $5,000 cap on annual spending: The Humana Extend 5000 and the NCD Nationwide 5000 plan.

 Deductibles did not vary among plans to the same degree as maximum benefits.
 Deductibles are the amount spent out-of-pocket by a dental plan enrollee before the plan begins sharing the cost of dental services.
 Some plans had no deductibles.
 This was the case for the three DHMOs included in the study as well as the dental discount program.
 For the plans charging deductibles, the highest amount for an individual was $100 annually.
 Family deductibles were higher and were often based on the number of family members covered by a policy (e.g. $50 per family member annually).The average deductible for a single enrollee among plans with deductibles was $51.35.